This post contains affiliate links. Read my disclosure policy here.

 - Cut peppers into ¾-inch strips and place them in the bowl of dressing.
 Add fresh-cut basil and toss to coat.
 Taste for seasoning and add more as needed.

-- At this point, you can decide to serve the peppers right away and top with pine nuts, olives and tofu feta, OR you can let the peppers marinate in their dressing for an hour or more.
+- At this point, you can serve the peppers right away and top with pine nuts, olives, and vegan feta, OR you can let the peppers marinate in their dressing for an hour or more.
 Just cover and place in the fridge after tossing.
 Add the toppings when you are ready to serve.
 Enjoy!

 Linda